brianolson/redistricter/README.txt

 RUNNING:

 Make a directory, which I traditionally call "data", to hold the Census data.

-./setupstatedata.py ga
+mkdir data
+./crawl2010.py ct

 The 'runallstates.py' script can be used to repeatedly run one or more states.

 ./runallstates.py --port=8080 ga

 The --port argument is optional, but runs a handy HTTP server on that port (e.g. http://localhost:8080/ ) which nicely displays status and results.

-Lots of other options are available on both ./setupstatedata.py and ./runallstates.py and there is --help available for them.
+Lots of other options are available on both ./crawl2010.py and ./runallstates.py and there is --help available for them.

 ---
 * Setting up protobuf
+# Requires protobuf 2.6.1; has not been updated for protobuf 3.0
 # Here's the cheat sheet for building this quickly.
 # On Mac, one of these (bash syntax):
 CXXFLAGS='-arch ppc -arch ppc64 -arch i386 -arch x86_64' ./configure --enable-dependency-tracking=no